huhuang03/reorderable_grid_view/README.md

 - `ReorderableWrapperWidget(child: SomeCollection(children: ReorderableItemView))`

 # Important
-- the `placeholderBuilder` is not right when the list is very long, plese see [issue 47](https://github.com/huhuang03/reorderable_grid_view/issues/47)
+- the `placeholderBuilder` is not right when the list is very lon, is not fixable for now. please see [issue 47](https://github.com/huhuang03/reorderable_grid_view/issues/47)
+- can drag out of scope is not fixable for now, please see [issue 52](https://github.com/huhuang03/reorderable_grid_view/issues/52)

 # Other link project
 If this project is not fit your meet, you can try those other projects